 - Kill airborne pathogens

-- Reduce spreading of the Flu, colds, and more
+- Reduce spreading of the Coronavirus, Flus, colds, stomach bugs, and other viruses

 - Reduce airborne bacterial counts

 As explained above, UV rays are a form electromagnetic radiation that is commonly known as light.
 Light travels in waves, and each form of light has a different wavelength.
 The wavelength of UV rays are too small for the human eye to see.